Deborah Liverman

 Pronouns: he/him/his

-Abdul provides support for both the Prehealth Advising team and CAPD as a whole.
-He holds a BA in Communication & Public Relations from Lasell University.
+Abie provides support for both the Prehealth Advising team and CAPD as a whole.
+He holds both a Master’s degree in Health Communication and B.A in PR & Communication from Lasell University.

 If you were a super-hero, what powers would you have?